lhofbauer/scenario-explorer/README.md

   - `x_label` (optional): Label for the x-axis.
   - `y_label` (optional): Label for the y-axis.

-# FigureGrid Class

-This markdown file provides a detailed overview of the `FigureGrid` class and its static method, which is used for creating a grid layout of figures using Dash Bootstrap Components.

 ## `FigureGrid` Class

 The `FigureGrid` class facilitates the creation of a grid layout containing multiple figures.
 It offers a static method `create` for generating the grid layout based on the specified figures and layout configuration.